-SCSD teachers and educators from other districts, Syracuse University, the national Reading League, and organizations including the local library system, zoo, nature center, and history museum, soon began recording lessons at WCNY.
-And, by the end of March, Syracuse’s mayor and SCSD superintendent participated in the broadcast launch of WCNY’s TV Classroom Network, with WCNY becoming the first public media station in the country to create a classroom instruction network in response to the COVID-19 pandemic.
+SCSD teachers and educators – from other districts, Syracuse University, the national Reading League and organizations including the local library system, zoo, nature center, and history museum– soon began recording lessons at WCNY.
+By the end of March, Syracuse’s mayor and SCSD superintendent participated in the broadcast launch of WCNY’s TV Classroom Network, with WCNY becoming the first public media station in the country to create a classroom instruction network in response to the COVID-19 pandemic.

 WCNY pre-empted its regularly scheduled weekday programming from 8 am – 5 pm on its Global Connect channel to make way for this critically needed education resource.
 Lessons were taught in key subject areas – English Language Arts including lessons for English as a New Language lessons, math, science, social studies, health and wellness, and for early childhood learners, Storytime (including a bilingual weekly storytime) and phonetic reading instruction.
 K-5 music lessons, high school and SAT/ACT exam prep lessons and some PBS programming related to science and social studies lessons joined the weekly broadcast schedule.

 WCNY also developed strategic partnerships with Great Minds and Huntington Learning Centers, to utilize some of their educational content.
 SCSD teachers prepared take-home activity packets for students (distributed at school meal sites and through the mail) that aligned to TV Classroom lessons.
 WCNY broadcast TV Classroom through June 12, in alignment with the district’s calendar.
 WCNY created surveys – one for teachers and educators, the other for parents – to collect feedback and SCSD worked with Syracuse University regarding in-depth surveying of families regarding learning outside the classroom.